- Section Name:

 PUBLICIZE YOUR EVENT

-If you are responsible for a hamfest or other event, please make sure to send your listing in as soon as you have the date and other info.
-All info to: Bill Crowley @ arrl.net.
-Have a ham-related picture for posting?? forward a .JPEG image to me, with some basic info (who or what the pic is; where taken, who shot it, etc.) I'll get it posted to this site.
+If you are responsible for a testing session, ham fest, club meetings or other events, please make sure to send your listing in as soon as you have the date and other info.
+All info to: Joy Lynne Foss, Public Information Coordinator

 Technical CoordinatorLeo H. Langelier N1BOK

 Assistant Section ManagerRoberta P. Donohue W1JX